Jamie3213/blog/_posts/2025-08-01-stop-writing-scripts.md

 ## What does heaven look like?

 Heaven might be a bit of a stretch and whilst _"stop writing scripts, start writing applications"_ might sound catchy, what does it mean in practice?
-To begin with, we need a fundamental shift in how we think about code, focusing on writing well-reasoned, well-abstracted and well-tested data applications, rather than isolated, script-first notebooks.
+The crux is that we need a fundamental shift in how we think about code, focusing on writing well-reasoned, well-abstracted and well-tested data applications, rather than isolated, script-first notebooks.
 In doing this, we should aim to adopt all of the usual best practices and learnings gleaned over years in the field of software engineering.
 Data engineering is ultimately a specialised subset of software engineering focused on systems which collect, process and store data.
-Broadly speaking, all of the keys to successful software delivery are equally valid in (and applicable to), successful data delivery.
+Broadly speaking, all of the keys to successful software delivery are equally applicable to successful data delivery.

-### Structuring a project
+## Structuring the project

-In general, each data domain or data product (or whatever other philosophy we choose to adopt), should define its own set of data applications - in practice, each application will typically take the form of a Spark process, although the specific execution engine and platform is broadly irrelevant.
-Whilst we want to aim for applications to be independent of one another in terms of physical execution, there'll typically be logical dependencies in terms of the outputs of one job forming the basis for the input to another.
-For example, when populating a fact in a star schema, we generally need to populate the dimenions first, since foreign key lookups in the fact are inherently dependent on them.
-These dependencies can be reflected as part of the orchestration process, rather than being embedded in the applications themselves.
+In general, each data domain or data product (or whatever other philosophy we choose to adopt), should be a single data application - in practice, an application will typically take the form of a series of Spark jobs, although the specific execution engine and platform is broadly irrelevant.
+Whilst we want to aim for individual jobs to be independent of one another in terms of physical execution, there'll typically be logical dependencies where the output of one job forms the basis for the input to another.
+For example, when populating a fact in a star schema, we generally need to populate the dimenions first, since foreign key lookups in the fact are inherently dependent on the dimensions.
+These dependencies can be reflected as part of the orchestration process, rather than being embedded in the application itself.

-Thinking particularly about PySpark-based data applications, we want to structure our project such that we're able to build a versioned and deployable artifact, as well as make use of the full Python ecosystem.
+Since most data applications we write will likely be PySpark-based, we'll focus on that context from now on (although the concepts are equally applicable to any language).
+To begin, we want to structure our project so that we're able to build a versioned and deployable artifact, as well as make use of the full Python ecosystem.
 This really just means that we want to structure our project as a standard Python project using a tool like [Poetry](https://python-poetry.org), deploy our project by building a wheel or some other similar artifact, and follow the usual best practices that would be applicable to any other modern Python project, namely:

 * Linting and code formatting (e.g., [Ruff](https://docs.astral.sh/ruff/))
 * Static type checking (e.g., [Mypy](https://mypy.readthedocs.io/en/stable/))